Strong Guy: New Mutants: Dead Souls

-At some point, Strong Guy regains his soul with help from Magik and joins her team of New Mutants.
-While fighting his teammates, who have been infected with the Transmode virus, he suffers from a heart attack, but Danielle Moonstar saves him by infecting him with a techno-organic virus.
+At some point, Strong Guy joins Magik's team of New Mutants, and is revealed to have regained his soul with Magik's help.
+He also reconciles with Wolfsbane after he apologizes for killing her son.
+While fighting with Tran Coy Manh, Strong Guy is able to take a hold of him and Magik is forced to banish both of them to Limbo, where time passes differently.
+Magik is able to summon him back when she is attacked by her teammates, who are infected with the Transmode virus and are controlled by an insane Karma.
+However, despite only a few days passing in the real world, it has been years from Strong Guy's perspective.
+During the fight, he suffers from a heart attack, though Danielle Moonstar saves him by infecting him with the virus.

-Last X-Men and Death
+Death and return

-A still techno-organic Strong Guy is held captive by O*N*E and placed inside a Sentinel.
-He is rescued by Cyclops and Wolverine before sacrificing himself to save the others by absorbing massive amounts of energy.
+A still techno-organic Strong Guy is held captive by the Office of National Emergency (O*N*E), who place him inside a Sentinel.
+He is rescued by Cyclops and Wolverine.
+After O*N*E kills several duplicates of Multiple Man, Strong Guy sacrifices himself to save the others by absorbing massive amounts of energy.

-Revived on Krakoa

 Strong Guy is later seen on Krakoa, having been revived by the Krakoan council like many other previously dead mutants.

 Powers and abilities

-Strong Guy possesses superhuman strength which he can increase by absorbing kinetic energy and use it to enhance his physical strength to an unmeasured limit.
-He cannot store the energy he absorbs for very long, and must physically expel it within 90 seconds to prevent it from permanently distorting his body.
-He possesses superhuman stamina and durability.

-An unusual percentage of his body mass is stored in the upper half of his body, causing him to appear top-heavy and thus very imposing.
-Strong Guy's powers first appeared after being beaten by bullies and hit by a bus; unable to expel the energy, his body was permanently warped.
-Strong Guy's maximum strength level is such that he has sufficient power to move the Blob, or briefly stand toe to toe with the Hulk, although the latter's rage-enhanced strength was so powerful that the energy of channeling merely one blow put Strong Guy in danger of a heart attack afterwards.
-Guido is formidable at hand-to-hand combat in the style of street fighting.
+Strong Guy possesses superhuman strength, stamina, and durability.
+He can augment his strength by absorbing kinetic energy, but cannot store the energy he absorbs for very long and must physically expel it within 90 seconds to prevent it from permanently distorting his body.
+Strong Guy's powers put strain on his heart, which he received a surgical implant to alleviate.
+When Strong Guy's powers first manifested, he was unable to expel his energy in time, warping his body and causing him to appear top-heavy.
+Strong Guy's maximum strength level is such that he has sufficient power to move the Blob, and briefly stand toe to toe with the Hulk, although the latter's rage-enhanced strength was so powerful that the energy of channeling merely one blow put Strong Guy in danger of a heart attack afterwards.
+Strong Guy is formidable at hand-to-hand combat in the style of street fighting.
+In addition, he is a skilled actor and comedian.

-Guido has a gifted intellect and is a talented actor and comedian.
-He earned a Bachelor of Arts in drama from New York University.

-Strong Guy is nearsighted and wears corrective "bottlecap" lenses.